Google review, Brooklyn LettersBrooklyn Letters

 SPEECH LANGUAGE THERAPISTS PATHOLOGISTS

-TYPE OF SERVICES: Evaluations, Individual therapy, group (2-3 children), parent consultations
+TYPE OF SERVICES: Individual therapy, group (2-4 children) therapy, speech-language evaluations, parent consultation

 Jessica M.